Free Lutheran Bible College and Seminary

-Free Lutheran Bible College and Seminary (FLBCS) is one institution of higher education consisting of two programs, the two-year undergraduate Free Lutheran Bible College (FLBC) and the four-year pastoral training program Free Lutheran Seminary (FLS).
+Free Lutheran Bible College and Seminary (FLBCS) is one institution of higher education consisting of two programs, the undergraduate Free Lutheran Bible College (FLBC) and the four-year pastoral training program Free Lutheran Seminary (FLS).
 FLBCS is accredited through the Transnational Association of Christian Colleges and Schools (TRACS), a member of the Evangelical Council for Financial Accountability (ECFA), and an associate member of the Association for Biblical Higher Education (ABHE).
 FLBCS is located in Plymouth, Minnesota, near the national offices of the Association of Free Lutheran Congregations (AFLC).

 Bible College

-FLBC is a two-year, college accredited undergraduate institution.
+FLBC is an accredited undergraduate institution.
 It was established in 1966 by the AFLC as the Association Free Lutheran Bible School.
 AFLC church founders sought to establish education for young Christians in the Bible before college, in efforts to help believers to "win, build and equip".
-Current enrollment is approximately 100 students.
+That mission is now stated as "establishing students in the eternal and inerrant Word of God for a life of faith in Jesus Christ and faithful service in His kingdom."
+Current enrollment is approximately 115 students.
 FLBC students have attended from outside of the United States including Canada, Latvia, Russia, Czech Republic, Slovakia, Ecuador, Tanzania, Norway, Haiti, Bolivia, Germany, Mexico, and Brazil.
-The Bible college is a member of the Association of Christian College Athletics (ACCA).
+The Bible college is a member of the Northern Intercollegiate Athletic Conference (NIAC).